-Since 2008, GFA has accurately enumerated sockeye smolts migrating out of Gitanyow Lake at the KsF for the past five years, even during spring flood events.
+Since 2008, GFA has accurately enumerated sockeye smolts migrating out of Gitanyow Lake at the KsF for the past eight years, even during spring flood events.
 GFA will continue to monitor the migration of sockeye smolts from Gitanyow Lake on a yearly basis as long as funding carries forward.
 Kitwanga sockeye smolt production is of great interest to fisheries managers and along with the KSEF is the highest assessment priorities currently undertaken by GFA in the Kitwanga Watershed.

-Run timing spread, peak run date, and size and age distribution was similar to previous years.
-The 2014 sockeye smolt population estimate was 46,955, which were comprised almost exclusively of 1-year-old smolts, was similar to previous years.
-A low smolt run and low freshwater production is of concern to GFA.
-The 2014 smolt run was the second lowest recorded since 2008, and was 61% below the 2008 to 2013 running average of 120,469 smolts at the KsF.
-The 2014 Kitwanga sockeye freshwater production estimate from Gitanyow Lake was 18 sockeye smolts were produced per adult female from the 2012 brood year (2,574 females) and was the lowest production rate observed since 2008.
-Kitwanga 1-year-old smolts continue to be relatively larger in both length and weight compared to the size of 1-year-old smolts from three other high-profile BC sockeye producing lakes (Babine, Cultus, and Chilko Lakes; Groot and Margolis 1991).
+Sockeye run timing spread, peak run date, and size and age distribution was similar to previous years.
+The 2015 sockeye smolt population estimate was 12,165, which were comprised almost exclusively of 1-year-old smolts.
+The 2015 smolt run was the lowest recorded since 2008, and was 91% below the 2008 to 2014 running average of 142,094 smolts at the KsF.
+This low smolt run and low freshwater production is of concern to GFA.
+The 2015 Kitwanga sockeye freshwater production estimate from Gitanyow Lake was 44 sockeye smolts were produced per adult female from the 2013 brood year (273 females), which remains low compared to previous years.
+Kitwanga 1-year-old smolts were on average the largest size recorded since 2008 and continue to be relatively larger in both length and weight compared to the size of 1-year-old smolts from three other high-profile BC sockeye producing lakes (Babine, Cultus, and Chilko Lakes; Groot and Margolis 1991).